Telluride Tourism Board

 The Telluride Tourism Board team is passionate about the community and committed to assisting in its recovery.
 We all have established deep roots in this area, and want to ensure its sustainability for the future.
 Click here to view details about the TTB's community efforts through the pandemic.

 COVID recovery efforts and community collaboration.

-Kiera Skinner has been on the Telluride Tourism Board team as Director of Marketing & Public Relations since May 2010.
+Kiera Skinner has been on the Telluride Tourism Board team since May 2010, and became Executive Director in 2022.
 She started her career in ski industry and tourism marketing in 2001 at Purgatory Resort in Durango.
 In 2006, she moved to Telluride where she was Director of Sales and Marketing for property management company Resort Quest, and then opened and launched luxury boutique hotel Lumière.
 Originally from Boston, Kiera would spend summers in Colorado where her dad lived, and graduated from the University of Colorado Boulder.
 She visited Telluride for the first time in summer 1987 and fell in love with the beauty and character of the area.
-Now, she’s grateful to be raising her two children, Kyle (9) and Camille (7), here with husband, Matt.
+Now, she’s grateful to be raising her two children, Kyle and Camille, here with husband, Matt.
 Kiera currently sits on the board of Palm Arts as secretary, the Colorado Tourism Office's International Promotions Committee, and assisted San Miguel County with PR efforts during COVID as Public Information Consultant.

 Hollie H. Hannahs